single bottom, Diamond & CBN Usage Principals

 Lubrication is crucial for reducing friction between the tool and the material being processed.

-• Flood Cooling provides excellent lubrication, ideal for reducing tool wear and improving surface finish.
+• check icon Flood Cooling provides excellent lubrication, ideal for reducing tool wear and improving surface finish.

-• Mist Cooling offers moderate lubrication, suitable for precision operations where excessive lubrication is not needed.
+• check icon Mist Cooling offers moderate lubrication, suitable for precision operations where excessive lubrication is not needed.

-• Through-Tool Cooling provides excellent lubrication directly at the cutting edge, enhancing tool performance.
+• check icon Through-Tool Cooling provides excellent lubrication directly at the cutting edge, enhancing tool performance.

 Debris Removal